LaurePiechaczyk/Hackathon-nov-21/README.md

 * Information about the events that are available for people to attend lectures on the science behind cancer.
 * Interactive map for the locations of the lectures
 * Information section about the signs/symptons
-* Information about the supprt groups available
+* Information about the support groups available
 * Social media links in the footer section

 ### Languages Used: